 We run a mobile soup kitchen, called the Angelmobile, which serves hot lunch 5 days a week at various locations around the neighborhood.
 We cook all the food for our meals in our community kitchen located in the Mt Carmel Parish Hall.
 Volunteers prep & cook all the food we serve.
 Volunteers set up & serve all of our lunches.
 Volunteers do almost everything from dishes to design.
 Sometimes, they even drive the truck!!
 We are always looking for ways neighbors can band together to help & support a neighbor in need.

 Bringing a Busload of Help

 Built in the Parish Hall of Our Lady of Mount Carmel Church, our community kitchen was made possible by local donations and loans.
-Led by our Kitchen Captains, Josh Cohen and Donna Sinetar, volunteers prep and cook 1000 healthy meals a week for our neighbors.
+Led by our Kitchen Captains, Donna Sinetar and Josh, volunteers prep and cook 1000 healthy meals a week for our neighbors.
 The North Brooklyn Angels kitchen is almost always bustling with action and we are always actively recruiting new volunteers to keep the magic working.
 In addition to prep shifts, we need dishwashers, regular cleaning, inventory, people to transport food donations to our kitchen, and outreach volunteers.

 How Can You Help?